 ClassA2

 In this section, we analyze the sequences from ClassA2 of the JVET CTC.
+These are 10-bit sequences that have a resolution of 3840x2160.

 Figure 17 shows the SC analysis of all the sequences, while Figure 18 shows the SC MaD histograms.
 Similarly, Figure 19 and Figure 20 show the TC analysis and TC MaD histograms respectively.
 We also plot the 2D average SC-TC distribution of all the sequences in this pool in Figure 21.
 Figure 22 shows the per-frame noise variation in each of these sequences.